There’s a story I’d like to tell you. Part of a story. Basically the latest chapter of one. Mine.

 For two weeks I saw no sunlight, smelled no fresh air, no stars, no birds, no plant.
 Only a room the size of a cardboard box, artificial light and the beep-beep-beep of my heartbeat being digitalized.
 The devil grew, multiplied, called for his friends.
 And they came.
 Guilt and Depression.
 They picked me apart, left me sometimes apathetic and tired, then again crying and screaming, then begging, then whimpering, then senseless.

 And they stayed with me.
 After I left the hospital.
 After I left Sri Lanka.

 Anxiety was an ever present devil.
 He’s green, small, grinning.
 He hides in corners, in buses, in lecture halls, in cafés.
 And he’ll tell me that death is coming for me.
 Any second now.
 So I’d pick up the phone for help or to say goodbye.
 Break down on the street crying.
 Hiding.
-Not taking a shower when no one was in the house worried that no one would find me in there.
-Leaving the door open when I sleep, hoping that someone could tell the difference between death and sleep.
+Not taking a shower when no one was in the house, worried that no one would find me in there.
+Leaving the door open at night, hoping that someone could tell the difference between death and sleep in the morning.

 It is no life when you think you’re dying three times a day.
 It is merely existing.

 But as one devil shrunk with the help of therapy, meditation and medication, another one grew stronger and stronger.
 This one is less like a little creepy devil.
 It’s a deep dark black pool of dark water with slippery creatures on the ground, trying to grab your ankles as you flail your arms to stay on the surface.
 I didn’t.
 I went under.
 But the fact that I’m writing to you today means that I didn’t drown.

 Having been left with daily symptoms of a strong concussion and the stroke, I could see less and less sense in my life.
 What would my life be if I couldn’t travel anymore?
 Who was I, if I couldn’t explore the world anymore?